Colfax High School (Colfax, California)

 Colfax High School is a four-year public high school in Colfax, California in the United States.
 It is in the Placer Union High School District in Placer County.
 The school currently serves about 700 students living between Auburn, Grass Valley, and Alta/Dutch Flat.
 The school itself is located on 40 acre in the Bear River valley north of downtown Colfax and adjacent to Colfax Elementary School.

 The student body self-identified as 85.3% white, the average classroom size is 25–27, and there are 3.6 students per computer.
 Students are also given Chromebooks as of 2014.
 Ninety-five percent of the teachers have a full credential and the average length of time they have been teaching is 19 years.
 The graduation rate is 100.0% as of the 2007–2008 academic year.

 Colfax High's mascot is the falcon, and its school colors are green and white.

 Academics

 Colfax High offers 10 AP classes in subjects including English, Calculus, Statistics, Physics, Microeconomics, U.S. Government, Environmental Science, and U.S. History.
 36.2% of 2008 Colfax High graduates completed the UC/CSU high school course requirements.

 Clubs and activities

+Colfax High School has many student clubs, including Model UN, Airsoft club, Chess club, Culinary, GSA, Garden club, Engineering and art, and many others.
+There are many school events such as Homecoming week, which has a different theme every year, the "Quad Crown tournament" in which students compete in several activities to get their class to the top.
+There are also several school dances held every year.